btlsd/FEP/README.md

 python game.py
 ```

-During the game you will be prompted in Korean to choose actions such as working, eating, sleeping, or exploring.
-Manage your character's stats and survive as long as possible.
+During the game you will be prompted in Korean to choose actions such as working, eating, sleeping, exploring, or traveling between nations.
+The world contains several distinct countries: a human-focused nation, a large ecological federation of many species, an offline machine state, and an online machine network.
+Manage your character's stats and survive as long as possible while visiting these places.